Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: The AVS-FE Methodology

 We omit the full derivation of the weak formulation here and mention key points only.
 The derivation of a weak formulation for the AVS-FE method is shown in, e.g.~\cite{CaloRomkesValseth2018}.
 To establish a weak formulation of~\eqref{eq:transient_conv_diff_BVP}, we need a regular partition $\Ph$ of $\Omega_T$ into elements $K_m$, such that:

-We introduce an auxiliary variable $\qq =\DD\Nabla u$, and recast~\eqref{eq:transient_conv_diff_BVP} as a system of (distributional) first-order PDEs:
+We introduce a flux variable $\qq =\DD\Nabla u$, and recast~\eqref{eq:transient_conv_diff_BVP} as a system of (distributional) first-order PDEs:

-Note that the flux variable $\qq$ does not explicitly depend on time and therefore, in the weak enforcement of the PDE, it belongs to $\SHdivO$ and not $H(\text{div},\Omega_T)$.
+Note that the flux variable $\qq$ depends on time but only has the same number of components as the dimension of $\Omega$ and in the weak enforcement of the PDE, it belongs to $\SHdivO \times L^2(0,T)$.
+To make notation more compact in the following, we write $\SHdivO$ for $\SHdivO \times L^2(0,T)$, and analogously for its broken counterpart.

-To derive the AVS-FE weak formulation, we enforce the PDEs~\eqref{eq:conv_diff_BVP_first_order} weakly on each element $\Kep$, apply Green's identity to shift all derivatives to the test functions except the time derivative, and subsequent summation of the local contributions we arrive at the global variational formulation:
+To derive the AVS-FE weak formulation, we enforce the PDEs~\eqref{eq:conv_diff_BVP_first_order} weakly on each element $\Kep$, apply integration by parts to shift all derivatives to the test functions except the time derivative.
+After subsequent summation of the local contributions we arrive at the global variational formulation:

 In~\eqref{eq:weak_form}, the bilinear form, $B:\UUUT\times\VV\longrightarrow \mathbb{R}$, and linear functional, $F:\VV\longrightarrow \mathbb{R}$, are defined:

 where the \emph{continuous} trial and \emph{broken} test function spaces, $\UUUT$ and $\VV$, are defined as follows: